About The Magnes

 FAQ

-When is The Magnes museum open?
+When are The Magnes galleries open?

 The Magnes museum is open during UC Berkeley's fall and spring semester.
 The galleries are closed during winter and summer break.
 Admission is free.